noxthot/ss22_julia_workshop/pages/hpc/distributed.md

 The communication in Julia is not like the one used by [MPI](https://www.mpi-forum.org/docs/).
 It is *one-sided*, that is we only need to manage one process in a two-process operation.
 These management instructions are also not *sent*/*receive* messages but calls to functions or something similar.
-For this Julia provides tow primitives, *remote reference* and *remote calls*, the [documentation](https://docs.julialang.org/en/v1/manual/distributed-computing/) tells us:
+For this Julia provides two primitives, *remote reference* and *remote calls*, the [documentation](https://docs.julialang.org/en/v1/manual/distributed-computing/) tells us:
 > A remote reference is an object that can be used from any process to refer to an object stored on a particular process.
 A remote call is a request by one process to call a certain function on certain arguments on another (possibly the same) process.

 All of this is managed from the [`Distributed`](https://docs.julialang.org/en/v1/stdlib/Distributed/#man-distributed) package.